comfies/custard/README.md

 ```

 As for a hotkey daemon, you can refer to `examples/sxhkdrc` for usage with sxhkd (which is the hot key daemon that I both use and recommend).

+For configuration, see CONFIGURATION, or refer to `examples/.Xresources`.

 # Managing Windows